Zucchini Corn Chowder (Instant Pot & Stovetop)

 After removing the bacon, add onion, garlic, carrots, and celery to the pot.
 Cook, stirring frequently until vegetables have softened.

 Now stir in the soup ingredients: bacon, potatoes, corn, canned corn, chicken stock, thyme, and cayenne pepper.
 Season with salt and pepper to taste.
-Select manual high-pressure setting and set time for 10 minutes.
+Select the manual high-pressure setting and set the time for 10 minutes.
 When the soup has finished cooking, quick-release pressure.

 To thicken the chowder, whisk together milk and flour; set aside.
 Once the soup has finished cooking, select the sauté setting and bring the chowder to a boil.